ziparker/PlotJuggler/README.md

 # PlotJuggler 2.0 (Beta)

-QT5 based application to display time series in plots.
+QT5 based application to display time series in plots, using an intuitive "drag and drop" interface.

+It can be used either to:

+- load __static data from file__ or
+- connect to live __streaming__ of data.

+Its functionality can be easily extended through __plugins__.

 To understand what PlotJuggler can do for you, take a look to the following video [PlotJuggler on Vimeo](https://vimeo.com/214389001)

 ![PlotJuggler](docs/images/PlotJuggler.gif)

-# New in version 2.X
+## New in version 2.X

 It is now possible to create custom timeseries!
-Simply write your custom JavaScript function and apply it to one of more existing timeseries.
+Simply write your own JavaScript function and apply it to one of more existing timeseries.

-Many thanks to [@1r0b1n0](https://github.com/1r0b1n0), who developed the initial version of this feature, and to our first __sponsor__, a robotics company that made a donation but prefers to remain anonymous for the time being.
+Many thanks to [@1r0b1n0](https://github.com/1r0b1n0), who developed the initial version of this feature, and to our first __sponsor__, a robotics company that made a donation, but prefers to remain anonymous for the time being.

-Watch this video for more details about how to use it.
+Watch this video to learn how to use it.

 [![Custom timeseries](docs/images/custom_functions.png)](https://vimeo.com/311245098)